rdpohl/the-natural-philosophy-of-universal-matter/README.md

 # The Hypothesis of Universal Matter

-The same-named PDF contains the hypothesis.
+The PDF file "The Hypothesis of Universal Matter" contains the central hypothesis for this project.

 Folders include papers for:
 <ul>